Our Church Academy – Christian Distinctiveness

 For more details about worship, please read the Worship page.

 Within each classroom, there is an area for quiet reflection where children can sit and reflect and develop their spirituality.
 Each one is individual depending on the staff member who created it.
-This is the reflection area in Year 3.
 Children add their own thoughts and comments to the class reflection areas.

 The children explore a variety of opportunities throughout the curriculum which help to educate and develop their spirituality.
 We aim to teach our children to reflect and consider their actions in three ways through the use of the Windows, Mirrors and Doors strategies.
 This allows us to spend time after a focussed period of time thinking and learning about a particular value where the children are encouraged to reflect on the impact of this value on their attitudes and behaviours.